"Today I sat down with creative professional Derek Prospero... NYC artist / designer, and leading contributor to my crusade of revenge."

 PHRANK: Let’s get back to you.
-You were a teacher for a few years.
+You were a teacher for a while.
 Tell me about that.
 Now.

-DEREK: Sure, I taught web design for about 4 years at the New England Institute of Technology, back in the early 2000s.
+DEREK: Sure, I taught web & graphic design for about 4 years, at the New England Institute of Technology, back in the early 2000s.

 PHRANK: Got any advice for other non-vigilantes with bad knees who want to get into design?

 DEREK: Absolutely!
 The right school can really help, but it’s also important to work.
-A lot of students fall into the habit of school, they rest on it, thinking that as long as they show up for classes, they’re doing good.
+A lot of students fall into the habit of school.
+They rest on it, thinking that as long as they show up for classes, they’re doing good.
 But it's really important to create work, all the time.
-Don’t wait for jobs to find you.
+Don’t wait for school assignments, and don't wait for clients.
 Make up fictional clients and create projects for them.
 Invent campaigns for fake companies.
 Create logos and brands and just keep polishing your portfolio.
 Stage an interview with a small plastic toy.
 Employers don’t always care where you went to school, but they do always care that your work is good.
 And by the way, I encourage all vigilantes to consider a career switch to the arts.